janbiasi/vscode-gotthard-theme/README.md

 ### Available theme variants

 - **Dark**: default dark theme, best to get started with
-- **Coming soon - Medium Dark**: a slightly lighter version of the dark theme
+- **Medium Dark**: a slightly lighter version of the dark theme
-- **Coming soon - Dark (High Contrast)**: same basis as the dark theme but with a higher contrast
+- **Light**: default light theme, try it if you want some variation during the day
-- **Coming soon - Light**: default light theme, try it if you want some variation during the day
+- **Coming soon – Dark (High Contrast)**: same basis as the dark theme but with a higher contrast

 ### Optimized languages (A - Z)